pnts/methodandmatter/source/writing/essays/asking-questions.html.md

 An [open and honest question](https://couragerenewal.org/foundations-participant-portfolio-3/wp-content/uploads/sites/11/2022/08/22-08-18-Open-Honest-Questions-.pdf):

 - is one that the coach could not possibly anticipate the answer
-- assists a person to explore their concern rather than satisfying the coach's curiosity
+- assists a person to explore their concern rather than satisfying the coach’s curiosity
 - is brief and to the point
 - is not overloaded with background considerations and rationale
-- does not paraphrase what has been said, and instead uses the other's words as much as possible
+- does not paraphrase what has been said, and instead uses the other’s words as much as possible
 - asks about feelings as well as facts
 - can come from intuition
-- is not about you, so don't include storytelling or behaviors that draw attention to yourself
+- is not about you, so don’t include storytelling or behaviors that draw attention to yourself
 - does not have a yes/no right/wrong answer
 - often begins with what, when where, who, or how (try avoiding [why questions](https://medium.com/method-matter/the-paradox-of-why-77ee8a3b9cc3))